lollipopman/bash-ini-builtin-blog-post/README.md

 provide a function here, `sleep_builtin`, which is essentially our builtin's `main`.
 This function is supplied with any args provided to our builtin.
-In our `sleep_builtin` function we check if we have an arg, then if we do we try to convert the arg to an integer and `sleep(3)` for that number of seconds.
+In our `sleep_builtin` function we check if we have an arg, if so, we try to convert the arg to an integer and `sleep(3)` for that number of seconds.
 Let's try it out:

 ``` bash
 $ enable -f ./sleep.so sleep